Menu

 Kristine Niskanen, PSW

-Kristine, an Association Montessori International (AMI) – trained Montessori teacher with over 25 years of experience in the classroom and a Certified Personal Support Worker.
-Kristine is a practitioner at a major regional health center in Ontario, working in a specialized seniors care unit.
+Kristine is an Association Montessori Internationale (AMI) – trained Montessori teacher with over 25 years of experience in the classroom and a Certified Personal Support Worker.
+She is a practitioner at a major regional health center in Ontario, working in a specialized seniors care unit.

 She is a passionate member of the team, and passionate about sharing the benefits and results that can occur when adaptive activities are introduced.
 Kristine is enthusiastic about her work and enjoys sharing her knowledge and passion for the adapted Montessori method with webinar attendees.